-Home Health Service Requirements In order to be reimbursed, home health services must be all of the following: Ordered by and remain under the direction of the attending physician (a doctor of podiatric medicine can only authorize plan of care services that are consistent with the functions he is authorized to perform under state law) licensed under Chapter 461, 458, or 459 F.S. or licensed in the state in which the attending physician practices.
-The ordering physician cannot be employed by or under contract with the home health services provider that is rendering services, unless specifically exempted under section 409.905 (4)(c)(3), F.S.
-Consistent with the individualized, written, and approved plan of care.
-Provided by qualified staff.
-Consistent with accepted standards of medical and nursing practice.
-Who Can Receive In-Home Services Medicaid reimburses home health services for Medicaid recipients who are under the care of an attending physician.
-The recipient must meet the following requirements: Require services that, due to a medical condition, illness or injury, must be delivered at the place of residence rather than an office, clinic, or other outpatient facility because: Leaving home is medically contraindicated and would increase the medical risk for exacerbation or deterioration of the condition or The recipient is unable to leave home without the assistance of another person.
-Require services that are medically necessary and reasonable for the treatment of the documented illness, injury or condition.
-Require services that can be safely, effectively, and efficiently provided in the home, and Live in a residence other than a hospital, nursing facility, or intermediate care facility for the developmentally disabled (ICF/DD) (See exceptions) for ICF/DDs in 42 CFR 483, Subpart I.).
+Home Health Service Requirements

+In order to be reimbursed, home health services must be all of the following:

+- Ordered by and remain under the direction of the attending physician (a doctor of podiatric medicine can only authorize plan of care services that are consistent with the functions he is authorized to perform under state law) licensed under Chapter 461, 458, or 459, Florida Statutes (F.S.), or licensed in the state in which the attending physician practices.
+The ordering physician cannot be employed by or under contract with the home health services provider that is rendering services, unless specifically exempted under section 409.905 (4)(c)(3), F.S. - Consistent with the individualized, written, and approved plan of care - Provided by qualified staff - Consistent with accepted standards of medical and nursing practice

+Who Can Receive In-Home Services

+Medicaid reimburses home health services for Medicaid recipients who are under the care of an attending physician.
+The recipient must meet all of the following requirements:

+- Require services that, due to a medical condition, illness or injury, must be delivered at the place of residence rather than an office, clinic, or other outpatient facility because either: - Leaving home is medically contraindicated and would increase the medical risk for exacerbation or deterioration of the condition. - The recipient is unable to leave home without the assistance of another person. - Require services that are medically necessary and reasonable for the treatment of the documented illness, injury or condition - Require services that can be safely, effectively, and efficiently provided in the home - Live in a residence other than a hospital, nursing facility, or intermediate care facility for individuals with intellectual disabilities (ICF/IID) (See exceptions for ICF/IIDs in 42 CFR 483, Subpart I.)

 Home health services rendered to recipients under the age of 21 years can be delivered at the recipient's place of residence or another authorized setting.

 Medicaid does not reimburse home health services solely due to age, environment, convenience, or lack of transportation.